Menu

 Pat Hromalik, RECAMFT Director at Large and Compassion Fatigue Group Facilitator

-RECAMFT members, please register for the December Compassion Fatigue Support Group Meeting here.
-Remember to enter the email address associated with your RECAMFT account for the members-only registration to be processed.
+RECAMFT members, please register for the April Compassion Fatigue Support Group Meeting here.
+Remember to enter the email address associated with your RECAMFT account to sign in and register for this members-only meeting.

 Please note, this membership event does not qualify for CEs.

-Future Compassion Fatigue Support Group Meetings will be held on the third Friday of the month through the end of the year (except for July and August) from 10:30 am to 12:00 pm Pacific time.
+Future Compassion Fatigue Support Group Meetings will be held on the third Friday of the month from 10:30 am to 12:00 pm Pacific time through the Spring:

 • Zoom Meeting